 Cassarino and Barratt set out how the amount of energy storage needed in a given year to maintain a 100% renewable energy system can be reduced by large amounts by either ‘overcapacity’ of renewables or increasing the amount of international electricity.
 But large amount of storage will still be needed to cope with at least inter-seasonal storage to deal with windless/sunless weeks during the year (which will be more than three weeks’ worth of annual production).

 Our own study, produced by the LUT Team, assumed that inter-annual differences in renewable energy production (ie on top of inter-seasonal differences) would be tackled mostly with long-term storage.
 Hence storage is required that will be equivalent to the bulk of a year’s production (ie much longer than would be required just to deal with inter-seasonal differences in production).
 But this level of storage can be built up gradually over numerous years.
+An important feature of the study to be understood is that it is assumed that demand for transport through motor vehicles and aircraft travel will continue to expand.
+If, for example, electric battery planes become common by 2050, then energy demand would be significantly lower than what is projected because electric planes would use a great deal less energy than the green synthetic fuels otherwise assumed for air travel.
 You can see the results of the LUT study HERE.

 So what’s cheapest for 100% renewable energy?
 Renewable capacity overbuild or full inter-annual storage?
 Answer: our current guess is that they are probably much the same cost! – but both much cheaper than the Government’s path to net zero by 2050!